Montmartre History and Entertainment Culture

 Shadow play in the second Chat Noir

-The novelty and peculiar effects of the projected shadows playing against a coloured backdrop may have set some of the artists in the audience thinking: how best to represent the new city?
-How to show the uniformity of the light that reflected back from the new urban fabric?
-How to present the spectacle of modern Paris?
+The novelty and peculiar effects of the projected shadows playing against a coloured backdrop may have set some of the artists in the audience thinking: How to present the spectacle of modern Paris?
+Which reality should art portray?
+Could new techniques in painting be found?

 Café concerts and Montmartre venues